 Legal system and laws

-Based on the Napoleonic Code, the civil law system of the Czech Republic is the nation boasts a Supreme Court and an autonomous court meant for law interpretation and execution.
-The Czech Republic's Constitution gives to its people basic liberties and rights like those of speech, religion, and assembly, therefore safeguarding their freedom.
+Based on the Napoleonic Code, the civil law system of the Czech Republic is the nation that boasts a Supreme Court and an autonomous court meant for law interpretation and execution.
+The Czech Republic's Constitution gives its people basic liberties and rights like those of speech, religion, and assembly, therefore safeguarding their freedom.
 Different government organizations, including the Office of the Public Defender of Rights, guard human rights.

 Foreign relations